pnotisdev/pnotis-crm/README.md

 # Pnotis CRM

-Pnotis CRM is a Customer Relationship Management (CRM) system currently in development.
+Pnotis CRM is a Customer Relationship Management (CRM) system currently in very early development (no accounts or signups as of yet).
 This project aims to provide a robust and efficient solution for managing customer interactions and data.

 ## Technologies Used